MarcusAhlgren/forecast/README.md

 ## API Endpoint

-There is currently not an API endpoint.
-The idea was to host a flask app on AWS using Lambda and API Gateway but my attempt was unsuccessful to host it in AWS.
-The Flask app can only be run locally by typing in the console:
+The Flask app can be run locally by typing in the console:

     python api.py